tberte/hugo-blog-theme/content/post/wavemaker-writer/index.md

   * What is the knowledge gap (1 sentence)?
   * What have you done to address this gap (1 sentence)?
   * What did you discover (1 sentence)?
 Each of these aspects of the snowflake can then be branched out and sentences be added.
-In this way the outer
+In this way the outer circle of the snowflake will make up the entire article.
+The kanban board and mindmap

 Outlining a project.
 Can be very useful for thesis or articles if one wants to ensure that the overall argumentation is kept the same throughout a document.